raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 **Layer visibility**

 By default, QGIS applies random colours to the layers.
 Try drag and dropping layers to change their order in the Layers menu.
-By dragging the `Zone30_Polygons` layer to the bottom, I have now also moved that polygon layer under the three others on my map canvas.
+By dragging the `Zone30_Polygons` layer to the bottom of the list, I have now also moved that polygon layer under the three others on my map canvas.
+This is why we call these "Layers"; they're one visual representation of an existing dataset.
+Note that you can duplicate a layer or delete a layer from this menu without affecting the source dataset that sits on your computer folder.

 <img src="../img/S2-13.png" width="700">

-You can also play with unticking the layers to make them disappear from the canvas.
+You can also play with unticking the layers to make them disappear from the map canvas.
 By clicking on the eye icon you'll also be able to control the visibility of your layers.
 Note that to select multiple layers at once you can use Ctrl or Shift, just like in your regular file browser.

 **CRS**

-Note that because you dragged data onto your canvas that is from Spain and all 4 layers are in EPSG:25831 by default, the Coordinate Reference System of your map canvas has automatically set itself to EPSG:25831 too (you can click on it to see this menu appear):
+Note that because you dragged data onto your canvas that has been georeferenced in the Coordinate Reference System that best suits Barcelona, all 4 layers come in EPSG:25831 by default.
+Once you dropped the first layer onto your canvas, the Coordinate Reference System of your map canvas automatically set itself to EPSG:25831 too (you can click on the "globe with a hat" symbol to see this menu appear):

 <img src="../img/S2-15.png" width="700">